 This move could quickly translate into more cash or one less bill at the end of the month.

 Another way to stretch your dollars is to consider how you might get a higher return on any money that is sitting in the bank earning little to no interest.

-Higher-yield savings options you might consider include an online savings account, cash management account, certificate of deposit (CD), or a money market account.
+Higher-yield savings options you might consider include an online savings account, checking and savings account, certificate of deposit (CD), or a money market account.

 For a longer-term payoff (and potentially higher rate of return), you may also want to consider putting more money into your 401k or other retirement fund, as well as starting or adding to a nonretirement brokerage account.

 Loose change may seem fairly worthless, but over time it actually can add up, and might help you help you pay a bill or buy a nice dinner.

 Instead of letting coins live indefinitely in the bottom of your bag or the cup holder in your car, consider setting up one money jar in your home to collect it all.